Quick Dashboard Creation¶

 Select to upload a .zip file:

-The system will detect based on whether the identifier ID is duplicated.
+The system uses whether the identifier ID is duplicated as the detection standard.

-If not duplicated, the import will be successful; if duplicated, you need to choose to skip, overwrite, or cancel.
+If not duplicated, the import is successful; if duplicated, you need to choose to skip, overwrite and create, or cancel.

-After successful import, you can go to Dashboard > Import Items to view.
+After a successful import, you can go to Dashboard > Import Items to view.

 Note

-During batch import, if the user does not have edit permissions for the original dashboard with a duplicated identifier ID, the system will forcibly apply the "skip" strategy, and this situation will not be prompted in the processing interface.
+During batch import, if the user does not have edit permissions for the original dashboard with a duplicate identifier ID, the system will forcibly apply the "skip" strategy, and this situation will not be prompted on the processing interface.

 Built-in Template Library¶